seblammers/awesome-svelte-and-d3/readme.md

 > A curated list of awesome Svelte & D3 resources

 ## Basics
-These are often split into Svelte and D3.
+The basics are often split into Svelte and D3.
 So we list some essentials according to that here.
 For more on each of the two visit [Awesome Svelte](https://github.com/TheComputerM/awesome-svelte) or [Awesome D3](https://github.com/wbkd/awesome-d3).
 Further below we focus this list on *the combination of Svelte & D3*.